MrKirilsReinke/1.-HTML-CSS/README.md

 ## Credits

-The components and styles used in this project are created by Kirils Reinke and inspired by Figma various design resources.
+The components and styles inspired by Figma various design resources.

 ## License